JFWooten4/ideas/README.md

 For any sizable docs, this is paramount to being able to edit after a "final" export, or otherwise interoperate between files

 My rudamentary idea for the format is something like {{^footnote}} returns the number of FN if ∃^footnote.

+# author DUNA

+not sure where this commit went

+# insurance DUNA

+Especially with option for easy 100% deductables for personal accountability that complies with entranced legacy overreaches.